MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - The choice of protocol (SOAP, OData, or APIs) for the endpoint can have a significant impact on performance.
 Favor OData version 4 or APIs for the best performance.
 It is possible to expose procedures in a codeunit as an OData end point using unbound actions.
 To read more about OData unbound actions, see [Creating and Interacting with an OData V4 Unbound Action](../developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md).

-- For OData, limit the set ($filter or $top) if you're using an expensive $expand statement.
-If you've moved calculated fields to a separate page, then it's good practice to limit the set to get better performance.

 - If you want OData endpoints that work as data readers (like for consumption in Power BI), consider using API queries and set DataAccessIntent = ReadOnly.
 For more information, see [API Query Type](../developer/devenv-api-querytype.md) and [DataAccessIntent Property](../developer/properties/devenv-dataaccessintent-property.md).

-- Use OData transaction $batch requests where relevant.
-They can reduce the number of requests the client needs to do when errors occur.
-For more information, see [Tips for working with the APIs - OData transactional $batch requests](../developer/devenv-connect-apps-tips.md#batch).
+### OData Performance patterns
+When calling OData web services, there are a number of strategies that you can use to speed up your queries
+- Limiting the set ($filter or $top) if you're using an expensive $expand statement
+- Using OData transaction $batch
+- Using Data Access Intent Readonly with OData

+For more details about OData query performance, see [OData Query Performance](../webservices/odata-client-performance.md).

 ### How to handle large volumes of web service calls
 When integrating to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] from external systems using web services, it is important to understand the operational limits for the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] servers that host the web service endpoints being called.
 To ensure that excessive traffic doesn't cause stability and performance issues for all users, the online version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server has set up throttling limits on web service endpoints.